 Unit testing is software testing where you test every line of code in the program.
 It is also called white-box testing or structural testing Glass box testing or transparent testing or open box testing etc.

-Unit testing is the type of software testing where individual units of software or components of a software are tested.
+Unit testing is the type of software testing where individual units of software or components of the software are tested.
 Its main purpose is to prove that each unit of software code performs as expected.
 It is done by the developer during the development (coding phase) of an application.
 Unit testing isolates a section of code and verifies its correctness.
 An entity can be an individual function, method, procedure, module, or object.

 In the SDLC, STLC, v model, unit testing is the first level of testing done before integration testing.
 It is a white box testing technique usually performed by the developer.
 However, in the practical world, QA Engineers also do unit testing due to time constraints or developers’ reluctance to test.

 There are two types of testing in unit testing.